dattarajrao/keras2kubernetes/Readme.md

 * Chapter 6: Cutting-Edge Deep Learning Projects

-* Chapter 7: AI in the Modern Softwear World
+* Chapter 7: AI in the Modern Software World

 * Chapter 8: Deploying AI Models as a Microservice

-* Chapter 9: Maching Learning Development Lifecycle
+* Chapter 9: Machine Learning Development Lifecycle

 * Chapter 10: A Platform for Machine Learning